-Fear is the most powerful and the most ancient humanemotion.
-He warns us of a possible danger, so fear played a decisive role in the survival of our ancestors.
-But today this emotion, which can not be called pleasant, is still there, although it does not play a special role in the preservation of mankind.
-And not only does it exist, but sometimes it worries a certain person.
-How to overcome fear, if it is already crossing the boundaries of the reasonable?
+Fear is the most powerful and the most ancienthuman emotion.
+It warns us of possible danger, so fear played a decisive role in the survival of our ancestors.
+But today this emotion, which can in no way be called pleasant, still exists, although it no longer plays a special role in the preservation of humanity.
+And not only does it exist, but sometimes it greatly disturbs this or that person.
+How to overcome fear if it has already crossed the boundaries of reason?

 Psychology of fear